Executive Director, Kidznotes

 Durham, North Carolina

 As an accomplished violist, Katie has toured and performed nationally and internationally with the orchestras of the New World Symphony, Verbier Festival Orchestra, Columbus Symphony Orchestra, Youth Orchestra of the Americas, and the Spoleto Festival of Charleston, S.C., in the major concert halls of the United States, Europe, Mexico, Central and South America, China, Japan, and Taiwan.
-She is currently Principal Viola with the Fayetteville Symphony Orchestra.

 Photo: Beatrice Yaxley